qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 ## What is semantic search?

+Finding the _relevant_ chunks is essential for a RAG application.
+Only searching by keywords has some good chances to miss relevant context if it is not named exactly the same.
+Therefore, **searching by the semantic** meaning of the text is **better approach**.
+In fact semantic search recently got famous with AI and RAG but got **first mentioned in 2003**[^9]!

 {{< figure figcaption="RAG with semantic search" >}}
     {{< img src="/images/getting-started-cwyd/RAG-flow-with-phases.drawio.svg" alt="RAG with semantic search" >}}
 {{< /figure >}}

-Semantic search is often at the heart of R**A**G, enabling more relevant and meaningful information retrieval by focusing on the meaning behind words rather than just their lexical similarity.
+Semantic search is often at the heart of R**A**G, enabling more relevant and meaningful information retrieval by **focusing on the meaning** behind words rather than just their lexical similarity.
-This approach utilizes embeddings -- vector representations of text -- allowing the system to understand and compare the semantic "closeness" of different pieces of text.
+This approach utilizes embeddings -- vector representations of text -- allowing the system to understand and compare the **semantic "closeness"** of different pieces of text.

-RAG with semantic search typically follows a two-phase process:
+RAG with semantic search typically follows a **two-phase process**:

-- **Ingestion Phase:** Text data is broken down into manageable, semantically meaningful chunks.
+- **Ingestion Phase:**
+Text data is broken down into manageable, semantically meaningful chunks.
-- **Retrieval Phase:** When a query is made, the system retrieves the chunks that are semantically close to the query by comparing their vector embeddings.
+- **Retrieval Phase:**
+When a query is made, the system retrieves the chunks that are semantically close to the query by comparing their vector embeddings.
 In this phase, the goal is to match the query to the most relevant content, ensuring that only the text segments with similar semantic value are retrieved.

 ### Chunking is hard

-Cutting text into "chunks" is crucial for successful RAG.
+Cutting text into "chunks" is crucial for successful semantic search and therefore for RAG.
-Each chunk should ideally represent one primary topic, making it easier for the system to process and retrieve specific information without mixing topics.
+Each chunk should ideally represent **one primary topic**, making it easier for the system to process and retrieve specific information **without mixing topics**.
-Several chunking strategies can be applied:
+Several chunking **strategies** can be applied:

 - **Simple Chunking:** Cuts the input text into chunks by counting characters or tokens.
 - **Recursive Chunking:** This is a commonly used technique which works a bit like a binary search.